I've heard people talk about "heart age." What does that mean?

 - Improving your cholesterol

-- Controlling your blood sugar
+- Managing your blood sugar if you have diabetes

 - Heart age: Is your heart older than you?
-Centers for Disease Control and Prevention. http://www.cdc.gov/vitalsigns/heartage/.
-Accessed May 24, 2017.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vitalsigns/heartage/.
+Accessed March 2, 2020.